 The $25 million Energy Storage Initiative was announced by the Premier, and the Minister for Energy, Environment and Climate Change in 2017, and in March 2018, two projects to build commercially-ready battery storage in western Victoria were selected.
+Construction was completed in late 2018 with both batteries commencing operations over the 2018-19 summer.

 Find out more about large-scale batteries in the information sheet.
 (PDF, 470.6 KB)